-It is hard for me to believe it, but today marks the 25th Anniversary of the Bill Murray movie, Groundhog’s Day.
+It is hard for me to believe, but today marks the 25th anniversary of the Bill Murray movie, Groundhog’s Day.
 I love this movie!
 I loved it the first time I saw it (when I was like 4 years old, I think), and I love it again and anew every time I see it.

-To me, the most vocal lesson of the movie might be: “Don’t drive angry.”
-And, that is sound advice.
-But the underlying lesson – which apparently transcends a specific faith belief – is that it relationships that matter most.
+To me, the most vocal lesson of the movie might be, “Don’t drive angry.”
+And that is sound advice.
+But the underlying lesson – which apparently transcends a specific faith belief – is that it is relationships that matter most.

-In the movie, Bill Murray’s character, TV Weatherman Phil Connors, uses stunts, piano playing, lavishly spending money, and cool card tricks; all to wake up to Groundhog’s Day…again.
-It wasn’t until he understood that meaningful, sincere relationships were key, did he wake up on February 3rd.
+In the movie, Bill Murray’s character – TV Weatherman Phil Connors – uses stunts (piano playing, lavishly spending money, and cool card tricks) only to wake up on Groundhog’s Day…again.
+It wasn’t until he understood that meaningful, sincere relationships were key did he wake up on February 3rd.